AkshayDevkate/promdocumentation/README.md

-   'Step 1: Download and Install Framework for ProM 6.9 tool'
+   ## Step 1: Download and Install Framework for ProM 6.9 tool

-  1. Download the PromTool on your machine first according to operating system and system configuration
+  Download the PromTool on your machine first according to operating system and system configuration

-  For Windows users
+  For Windows windows operating system
     find the link to download ProMtool for 64 bits and 32 bits as well